kgar/foundry-vtt-tidy-5e-sheets/src/dnd5e 5.2 compatibility.md

 - [ ] Use number formatter for distances in NPC sidebar #6430 <https://github.com/foundryvtt/dnd5e/issues/6430>
   - Verify we're good to go

-## Group Sheet to do

-- [ ] Add context menu for Set / Unset Primary Vehicle <https://github.com/foundryvtt/dnd5e/pull/6316/files#diff-5cd0a46c8dcd0e0b13b66c96d7a7ace4d781ed671e1b365d8a0a82f2f13b0415>
-- [ ] Add UI for primary vehicle on any tab where it appears
-- [ ] Add Inventory toggle for showing Vehicle Inventory / Currency / Weight, versus Group Inventory / Currency
-  - [ ] Use inventorySource approach to keep parity with the default sheets
-- [ ]

-## Vehicle Sheets to do

 ## Primary Vehicle Notes

 - [ ] Primary Vehicle